 Macron vowed to fight the populists when he won the presidential election in May 2017.
 Beating Marine Le Pen, the leader of France’s far-right, Emmanuel Macron presented himself as the new leader of the free world.

-Macron, a former economy minister running as an independent centrist, was called as a champion of a newly unfashionable multilateralist, globalist vision.
+Macron was called as a champion of a newly unfashionable multilateralist, globalist vision.
+He is a former economy minister running as an independent centrist.

 When the “gilets jaunes” – “yellow vests” appeared around the country in early November, the government seemed deaf.
 The protests began as a reaction to an high enviremental tax on gaz fuels but they have rapidly morphed into a much more political protest against Macron.